Longworth Chapel is a late medieval chapel that was originally located at Longworth Manor House, about a mile from its current location.

 Longworth Chapel has an active volunteer committee and, together we are working to raise funds for the completion of the restoration work, which will include the conservation and reinstatement of the stained glass window.

-This involved the full repair of the roof and repointing of the exterior walls to keep it weathertight and was completed in June 2010.
-HCT is now preparing the completion of the restoration, and fundraising for this is now in hand.
+In 2010, thanks to the support of Historic England and other funders HCT completed the full repair of the roof and repointing of the exterior walls to keep it weathertight. and was completed in June 2010.
+There is much still to do and we would welcome your support....

 Longworth Chapel is available for community meetings, events, blessings, funerals and memorial services.
-If you would like to know more please contact us.
+If you would like to know more please do complete the form to the right and send us your enquiry.